Spring 2018 Tutorials

 - Compile, debug and run programs

-This seminar provides a working introduction to the MATLAB technical computing environment.
+This seminar introduces the MATLAB technical computing environment.
 MATLAB can be used with all aspects of Mathematical computation, analysis, visualization, and algorithm development.
 This workshop is intended for beginning and intermediate users.
 No prior knowledge of MATLAB is required.
 Themes of vector and matrix data analysis, graphical visualization, data modeling, and MATLAB programming are explored by example.
 This MATLAB workshop presents:

 - MATLAB Help